Viper7000/Flatpack2-CAN-ESPHome/README.md

 ![layout](image/boards.jpg "Boards")

 > :warning: This board has an error: the ASM1117-5.0 is missing a capacitor harness.
 This error has been fixed in the BOM and Gerber.
 I didn't print a new board and fixed it by surface-mounting the capacitors.
+The lack of capacitors resulted in interference, and sometimes the display would freeze or disappear.

 ## Test printing of enclosure on a 3D printer